wpgeeks/force-add-to-cart/readme.txt

 == Installation ==

-1. Navigate to the 'Add New' in the plugins dashboard
+1. Navigate to the *Add New* in the plugins dashboard
-2. Search for 'Force Add To Cart'
+2. Search for *Force Add To Cart*
-3. Click 'Install Now'
+3. Click *Install Now*
 4. Activate the plugin on the Plugin dashboard

+== Usage ==

+Once you have installed the plugin, you will find the settings on the *Edit Product* page in WooCommerce, under the section *Linked Products* in the *Product Data* metabox.

 == Frequently Asked Questions ==